What fruit and veggies are cheaper and in season in autumn?

 Pumpkins

-In autumn you can’t go past pumpkins for good value for money.
-When they start appearing in the shops for $3.50 or less for a whole pumpkin, that’s the time to buy.
+In autumn you can’t go past pumpkins for good value for money, a whole pumpkin can stretch across multiple meals and help keep your food budget in check.
 Store a whole pumpkin in a cool place such as your garage, but don’t place them directly on the floor – use a piece of cardboard as a pumpkin mat.
 Stored upside-down with the stalk on the bottom, they can last up to 3 months.
 Once you’ve cut it open, use it within a couple of weeks.
 Roast or boil pumpkin, then freeze so you can use for soups in winter.
+Pumpkins are great in curries and soups, but did you know you can also use them to make hummus or pasta?
+Check out more recipe ideas for using up pumpkins here and our guide on how to use up a whole pumpkin.

 Broccoli

-Broccoli is another vegetable which is cheap to buy in autumn.
-It has a short shelf-life so use it within 4-5 days of purchase.
+Best used within 4-5 days of purchase.
 If you’re going to eat it within a couple of days, store broccoli in a plastic bag in the fridge.
 Need your broccoli to last longer?
 Sprinkle the head of the broccoli with water, wrap it in paper towels and place it in a sealed ziplock bag in the fridge.
 Be sure to make the most of your broccoli by using the stalk and the florets – you can check out more satisfying, stalk-using broccoli recipes here.

 Cabbages